What Are Malaysian People Like?

 Bahasa Rojak – The Manglish

-It involves ‘lah’ (in Peninsula Malaysia) or ‘bah’ (in East Malaysia) at the end of pretty much every sentence and every language in between.
+It involves ‘lah’ (in Peninsula Malaysia) or ‘bah’ (in East Malaysia) at the end of every sentence and language.

 Malaysians are multilingual and not only switch automatically from one language to another.